 Local contact tracing

-Self-isolating if you have tested positive for Covid-19, or have been in close contact with someone who has tested positive for Covid-19, is extremely important in order to help control and stop the spread of the virus.
+If you have tested positive for Covid-19, or if you have been identified as a close contact and you are aged over 18 and 6 months and are not double vaccinated, it is extremely important that you self-isolate to help control and stop the spread of the virus.

 If you test positive for Covid-19, you must self-isolate for 10 days, immediately.
-Anyone you live with, and anyone in your support bubble, must self-isolate for 10 days from when you start self-isolating.
+Anyone you live with, and anyone in your support bubble, who is over 18 and 6 months and not double vaccinated must also self-isolate for 10 days from when you received your positive test result.
+The guidance is different for Health and Social care workers, for more information click here.

-You will need to share details of people with whom you have had close, recent contact, so that they can self-isolate too.
+You will need to share details of people with whom you have had close, recent contact so that, if needed, they can self-isolate too.
 Local contact tracing for Covid-19 works in partnership to support and complement the national NHS Test and Trace system.

 Local contact tracers are specially trained staff, who will contact local residents who have tested positive for Covid-19 but have not already been reached by the national NHS Test and Trace system.
 Local contact tracers will inform those residents of the legal need to self-isolate, request details of their close contacts so that they can be traced and will provide details of local advice and support.